MADV360/exiv2/README-CONAN.md

 Although we provide step-by-step instructions to enable you to build Exiv2 with conan, we recommend that you read conan's documentation to understand the main concepts: [Getting started with Conan](http://docs.conan.io/en/latest/getting_started.html)

-To build Exiv2 with conan, you will also need to install CMake.
-For more information see [README-CMAKE](README-CMAKE)
+To build Exiv2 with conan, you will also need to install CMake.  https://cmake.org/download/

 <name id="TOC"></a>
 ----